-The Ultimate 7-Day Gym Plan for Beginners
+The Ultimate 7-Day Workout Plan for Beginners

 Walking into the gym with a plan will boost your confidence and results!